↑

 Creamy Potato Recipe With Alfredo Sauce

 Potatoes are life!
-I don’t want to imagine a world without potatoes; no way and no how!
+I don’t want to imagine a world without potatoes —no way, no how!

-Honestly, I can’t remember when I wouldn’t say I liked potatoes in as many shapes and forms as you can think of, from French fries to Steak and waffle fries.
+Honestly, I can’t remember a time when I didn’t say I liked potatoes in as many shapes and forms as you can think of, from French fries to Steak and waffle fries.
 And don’t forget the ketchup.

 Regarding steak, it’s hard to imagine not having a baked potato with sour cream, butter, salt, pepper, and chives.